Jimmy-Mendez/spotify-llm-dj/README.md

 2. Enter your vibe and press **Create Playlist** to generate and save the playlist.
 A link to the playlist will be shown on success.

+___

+I built this without realizing it was already a feature on Spotify lol